There are two building blocks for any successful Facebook advertising campaign:

 How can you create the most effective Facebook ads?
 Keep in mind two things.

 First, remember that you shouldn’t reinvent the wheel.
 Get inspired by ideas that have already been implemented by advertisers, your competitors, and other companies.

-Second, don’t forget that knowledge is power.
-Before reviewing the best Facebook ads, read some tips and tricks that will help you turn your inspiration into a sucessful ad.
+Second, don't forget that knowledge is power.
+Before reviewing the best Facebook ads, read some tips and tricks that will help you turn your inspiration into a successful ad.

 Master The Facebook Ad Structure

 Each ad on Facebook has a specific structure.
 The basic components are a headline, post text, description, media, and a call-to-action button.

 - the format of your ad (text, video, image, carousel, collection);

 - where you place your ad (Facebook, Instagram, Messenger, Audience Network);